dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmWadoSR2TextTemplateURI)"
     "
+    .. _dcmWadoZIPEntryNameFormat:

+    :ref:`Wado ZIP Entry Name Format <dcmWadoZIPEntryNameFormat>`",string,"Format of entry names in ZIP archive returned by WADO-RS.
+May be overwritten by configured value for particular Archive Network AEs.

+    (dcmWadoZIPEntryNameFormat)"
+    "
     .. _dcmQueryFetchSize:

     :ref:`Query Fetch Size <dcmQueryFetchSize>`",integer,"Number of rows fetched from the database at once by the Query Service.